 Steven is a troubled kid from Maine being sent to boarding school.
 While his father, Richard Portman, is driving him there, they get into a bad argument, and the car swerves into oncoming traffic, killing Richard and putting Steven in a vegetative state.
-Six months later, Richard's second wife and Steven's stepmother, Mary, is taking care of his every need.
+Six months later, Richard's mother, Mary, is taking care of his every need.
 Mary is a psychologist who works from home with children and adolescents.
 She is upset to learn that one of her patients, a deaf child named Tom, is to be transferred to a school in Boston.
 Later, Mary discusses Steven with her therapist, Dr. Wilson.
-While she feels guilty, she has decided to put Steven in a home to be cared for because he is no longer there and is just a body..
+While she feels guilty, she has decided to put Steven in a home to be cared for because he is no longer there and is just a body.

 Hey.
 It's going to be okay.

 Just tell me we're doing the right thing.

 No, sweetheart, I know you want to fix this.
 It's what you do.
 But we've tried.
 All right?
 We've been trying and look where it's gotten us.

 [looking over at their son waiting in the car]

 And I think the space is gonna be good for him.
 For all of us.
 Besides, it's a good school.
 He'll be home by the end of the summer.